 A lot of people are surprised to learn that more than half of Minnesota's waters are considered impaired by the Minnesota Pollution Control Agency.
 The Mississippi River headwaters area is one of special concern for The Nature Conservancy, as this region provides drinking water for about two and a half million Minnesotans.
 We’re also working to improve the health of Lake Superior’s tributaries by planting millions of trees in coordination with conservation partners.

 In 2008, voters in Minnesota passed the Clean Water, Land and Legacy Amendment, which continues to provide supplemental funding for clean water, parks and trails as well as the arts.
 Explore places we've protected using Outdoor Heritage funding through the Legacy Amendment.

 Biodiversity underpins every aspect of life on our planet.
 The food we eat, the air we breathe, our climate—essentially, everything that makes Earth inhabitable—all depends on the interplay of millions of organisms in diverse ecosystems, which have learned to thrive and interact over billions of years.
 Learn more about biodiversity by watching this video.

 Tackle Climate Change

-Because nature is our first line of defense against many climate impacts, we are working to create systems that store more carbon through natural processes.
-We are working to incentivize public and private landowners to use practices that store more carbon.
-This includes activities like tree planting, soil health practices on agricultural lands, and protecting and restoring our grasslands, wetlands and peatlands.
+Nature is our first line of defense against many climate impacts.
+That’s why we are working to create systems that store more carbon through natural processes and improve people’s lives in the process.
+We’re working to incentivize public and private landowners to use practices that store more carbon, like planting trees, improving soil health on agricultural lands and protecting and restoring our grasslands, wetlands and peatlands.

 We are also encouraging the state to enable greater resiliency through nature-based adaptation.
-These practices will prepare natural landscapes for climate change, as well as buffering communities from the worst floods, droughts and other climate impacts.
+These are practices that will prepare natural landscapes for climate change, as well as buffer communities from the worst floods, droughts and other climate impacts.